-The feedback session should be a two-way conversation between the dialysis facility D-AFIX coordinator and dialysis facility staff and should result in the development of quality improvement activities that are clear, achievable and agreed upon by the dialysis facility staff.
-The quality improvement activities should be specific, well-defined and focused.
-The quality improvement activities should have measurable goals identified and be reviewed on an interim basis to ensure the project is on track.
-The goals should be attainable and within reach of the timeframe set for the activities.
-The quality improvement activities should be relevant to the needs for improving vaccination rates.
-The project must have a timeframe associated with it so that quality improvement activities are completed and goals are achieved.
+The feedback session should be a two-way conversation between the D-AFIX coordinator and dialysis facility staff and should result in the development of quality improvement activities that are clear, achievable and agreed upon by the dialysis facility staff.
 The list of quality improvement activities will form the basis for all follow-up work to confirm the implementation and measured success of the project.